IngallsLabUW/getMetlinCode/README.md

 # getMetlinCode
 Code used to query the Metlin database for mass and MSn data

+## NOTE:

+This code is currently deprecated, as recent updates to Metlin's access guidelines prohibit scripted access.
+Using these functions may result in a temporary or permanent ban from the website.

 The [Metlin database](https://metlin.scripps.edu/landing_page.php?pgcontent=mainPage) is a massive repository of mass-spectrometry data, but it can be hard to access via scripts.
 This repository contains code and examples illustrating a couple convenient wrapper functions I've written to ask Metlin for various bits of data and get them into R nicely.

 ## Expected packages: